 - Pell Grant - The Federal Pell Grant is awarded based on full-time (12 hrs. or more), part-time (9- 11 hrs.), half-time (6-8 hrs.), or less than half-time (1-5 hrs.).
 The award maximum is $6,495.
 A student is eligible for the Pell Grant for 12 full-time semesters or 600%.
 Check your Lifetime PELL percentage at www.studentaid.gov.

-- Federal Direct Loans - Both the subsidized and unsubsidized loan must be repaid.
+- Federal Direct Loans - Both subsidized and unsubsidized loans must be repaid.
 The maximum loan for dependent students is $5,500 for up to 30 earned hours and $6,500 for 31 hours to maximum hours per program.
-For both independent and dependent students whose parents are denied a Parent Plus Loan, an additional $4,000 may be secured each year.
-Failure to maintain at least six credit hours each term will result in the cancellation of the loan.
+For independent students and dependent students whose parents are denied a Parent Plus Loan, an additional $4,000 may be secured each year.
+Failure to maintain at least six credit hours each term will result in cancellation of the loan.

 - Federal Direct PLUS Loans - The PLUS loan is a loan borrowed by a parent for a dependent undergraduate student.
 The maximum award amount is the student’s Cost of Attendance less other financial aid that the student receives.
 A student must be registered for at least six credit hours to remain eligible.
 Failure to maintain at least six credit hours each term will result in the cancellation of the PLUS loan.